Basic Configuration Server to Avoid Hardcoding in iOS Applications

 Backend Application

-This are my first steps to Node.js and I get inspired by a nicely written article by bezkoder.
-I start new project with npm
+These are my first steps with Node.js, and I was inspired by a well-written article by bezkoder.
+I started a new project using npm

 npm init